 When you buy tuna, you might wonder where it came from and how it was caught.
-With growing concerns about overfishing, worker exploitation, and environmental damage in the fishing industry, knowing whether your tuna is ethically sourced matters more than ever.
+With growing concerns about overfishing, worker exploitation, and environmental damage, knowing whether your tuna is ethically sourced matters more than ever.
 The tuna supply chain crosses oceans, vessels, processors, and retailers, making it challenging to track the journey from catch to plate.

 What makes tuna ethically caught

-Ethical tuna fishing combines sustainable practices, legal compliance, and worker welfare standards that protect both marine ecosystems and the people involved in the industry.
+Ethical tuna fishing combines sustainable practices, legal compliance, and worker welfare standards that protect both marine ecosystems and the people involved.
 Several key factors distinguish responsible operations from problematic ones:

 - Sustainable fishing methods – These avoid overfishing and minimize environmental impact through techniques that reduce bycatch, respect fishing quotas, and avoid protected areas during spawning seasons

-- Worker welfare standards – Crew members receive fair wages, work in safe conditions, have proper contracts with reasonable hours, and are protected from forced labor or human trafficking
+- Worker welfare standards – Crew members receive fair wages, work in safe conditions, have proper contracts, and are protected from forced labor or human trafficking

 - Environmental protection measures – Operations include responsible waste management, fuel efficiency, habitat protection, and participation in observer programs or electronic monitoring systems